MunibaP/GlobeGlimpse_Weather_Dashboard/README.md

 # GlobeGlimpse_Weather_Dashboard

 ## Description
 In this week challenge #6, I introduce the GlobeGlimpse Weather Dashboard – your go-to destination for real-time weather updates in an intuitive and visually appealing format!
-As a transitional web developer I was tasked to craft a dynamic weather dashboard that seamlessly runs in our browser, showcasing dynamically updated HTML, CSS and JavaScript for a ideal user experience.
+As a transitional web developer I was tasked to craft a dynamic weather dashboard that seamlessly runs in our browser, showcasing dynamically updated HTML, CSS and JavaScript for an ideal user experience.
 Harnessing the power of OpenWeatherMap's 5 Day Weather Forecast API, the GlobeGlimpse Weather Dashboard fetches the latest weather data for cities across the globe.
 In essence, building the GlobeGlimpse Weather Dashboard is not just about weather data; it's about transforming your weather-checking routine into a visually pleasing and user-friendly experience.
 Embrace the power of real-time updates and explore the world's weather with ease – all from the comfort of your browser.
 Stay connected, stay informed, and stay ahead with GlobeGlimpse!

 ## Acceptance Criteria
 GIVEN a weather dashboard with form inputs